Eight Things I Think: Best Christmas Specials Edition

 3. Most importantly something really, really cool was about to be on television.

 Although it was used through out the year for holiday specials this little intro always reminds me of Christmas and the days I watched them growing up.
-And since it is the first of December it’s only a matter of time before these shows are back on for another generation (or two) to enjoy.
+And since it’s that magical time of year again all of these shows are back on for another generation (or three) to enjoy.

 Which leads me to the subject of today’s blog.

 Every year there seems to be new Christmas/Holiday specials on.
 ABC Family even devotes the entire month of December to “The 25 Days Of Christmas” where they showcase a plethora of new shows mixed in with familiar classics.

 Sadly, none of the new stuff can compare to those timeless shows of the 60’s and 70’s.
 It still amazes me that a cartoon or clay-mation show from forty years ago can tell a better story in 45 minutes then a state of the art, two-hour Hollywood made for TV feature.

 One of the things I’ve always loved about these specials were the villains and how in the end they all were redeemed.
 Whether it was by finding out the true meaning of Christmas or if necessary, getting all of their teeth pulled.

 Although I could probably give you at least a dozen I’ve narrowed the list down to eight and can now present to you my picks for The Best Christmas Specials of All Time.